-The table below captures the performance impact of our collision handling methodology.
+This table captures the performance impact of our collision methodology.
 The first column lists the computation times for generating the non-manifold level set mesh; we emphasize that this is a one-time precomputation cost, before dynamic simulation even starts.
 The following columns list the cost for each step of our Backward Euler implicit integration scheme, divided into the solution of the linearized equations, the cost of collision processing, and specifically the aggregate cost of all backtracing operations for projecting proxies to the object surface.
-It can easily be seen that the cost of collision processing is a minute fraction of the overall simulation.
-This is a consequence of our scheme not requiring a history of collision free states, and thus being able to take significantly more aggressive steps than semi-implicit schemes that strictly disallow interpenetration [Bridson et al. 2002].
+It can be seen that the cost of collision processing is a minute fraction of the overall simulation.
+This stems from the fact that we do not require a history of collision-free states, and can take more aggressive steps than semi-implicit schemes that disallow interpenetration [Bridson et al. 2002].